The story of #FuturePRoof

 If you'd like to get involved with the community, you’d be very welcome.
 Why not follow @WeArePRoofed on Twitter and join the

-#FuturePRoof Facebook group
+#FuturePRoof Facebook group.

-Astute.Work as part of managing director Sarah Waddington’s mission to improve social mobility within the PR industry by making thought leadership and best practice accessible to all.
+All costs associated with the design, production and marketing of #FuturePRoof are paid for by Astute.Work as part of managing director Sarah Waddington’s mission to improve social mobility within the PR industry by making thought leadership and best practice accessible to all.